 About

 For centuries the remote spit of shingle on the East Anglian coastline has been a place to test new ideas and technologies.
 One of the primary agendas during Orford Ness’ time during the twentieth century as host to the military, was the testing of explosions towards measuring the extent of destructive capacities.
 Blast Radius employs similar evaluative technologies, but towards the creation of artworks and the assessment of a site’s ecology.
-At the heart of our agenda is the impact of a creative impulse.
+At the heart of their agenda is the impact of a creative impulse.

 Find out more about the Internationally important coastal nature reserve owned by the National Trust